fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 #### 5.15*: Blog list tests, step3

-Write tests for the <i>Blog</i> component of your application, that verify that by default only the name and author of the blog post is shown.
-Also verify that when the blog post is clicked, the other information of the blog post become visible.
+Write tests for the <i>Blog</i> component of your application that verify that only the name and author of the blog post are shown by default.
+Also verify that when the blog post is clicked, the other information of the blog post becomes visible.

 </div>